Another Kremlin critic is attacked, as opposition leader Navalny recovers in German hospital

 Putin’s spokesman said there was no link between the attack on Zhukov and Navalny’s situation.

 “I wouldn’t make any connections there.
-We don't know who beat up Zhukov, and we don't know why, but we do know that officers of law enforcement are conducting inquiries,” Dmitry Peskov told reporters on Monday.
-“We hope that those responsible [for the attack on Zhukov] will be identified and punished in accordance with the law.”.
+We don’t know who beat up Zhukov, and we don’t know why, but we do know that officers of law enforcement are conducting inquiries,” Dmitry Peskov told reporters on Monday.
+“We hope that those responsible [for the attack on Zhukov] will be identified and punished in accordance with the law.”

-The attack came hours after Zhukov posted a video on his YouTube channel reporting that he had been admitted to study a Master’s Degree at the prestigious Moscow School for Higher Economics, only to see his admission abruptly withdrawn just 90 minutes later.
+The attack came hours after Zhukov posted a video on his YouTube channel reporting that he had been admitted to study a master’s degree at the prestigious Moscow Higher School of Economics, only to see his admission abruptly withdrawn just 90 minutes later.

-In a statement, the institution admitted to accepting Zhukov’s payment for a Master’s Degree in the Cinematography at the School of Art and Design, but explained that the department was then closed and the money refunded.
+In a statement, the institution admitted to accepting Zhukov’s payment for a master’s degree in cinematography at the Art and Design School, but explained that the department was then closed and the money refunded.

 In his video, Zhukov maintained it was “connected to politics” and said conditions had changed at the university after many students united last year in a campaign for his release from prison and acquittal “and that frightened the authorities.”